MethukiDesilva/Vetclinic-Managing-System/README.md

 </p>

 ## Overview 📖
 VetClinic ERP is a desktop application that manages the day-to-day operations of a veterinary clinic.
-This project was developed as part of the Advanced Python Certification Course by SLIPD Academy.
-The VetClinic management system guides each patient visit through a 5-stage process.
+This project was developed as part of the Advanced Python Certification Course at SLIPD Academy.

+The system guides each patient visit through a structured five-stage workflow:

 1. Reception
 2. Consultation
 3. Diagnostics
 4. Treatment
 5. Billing

-The system manages pet owners, pets, veterinarians, medicine inventory, patient visits, and billing with all data stored in a local SQLite database.
+It manages pet owners, pets, veterinarians, medicine inventory, patient visits, and billing, with all data stored in a local SQLite database.
 ## Features ✨

 ### 5-stage workflow 🩺